-septic tank won't flush
+Septic tank won't flush

 Plumbing

-The answer to 'septic tank won't flush' is that there are several common causes, including a clogged septic line, a full septic tank, or a problem with the septic system's drainage field.
-Symptoms may include slow draining sinks and toilets, foul odors, and sewage backing up into the home.
+The answer to 'septic tank won't flush' is that there are several common causes, including a blocked septic line, a full septic tank, or a problem with the septic drain field.
+The most common symptom is slow or no drainage when flushing toilets or draining sinks and tubs.
+Solutions can range from simple DIY fixes like unclogging the septic line, to more complex issues that require a professional septic service.

 Step-by-Step Guide